“His classical tone is gorgeous, his technique is impeccable. His subtle genre blending is compelling.”

 ~ Guitar World Magazine

-Lawson's critically acclaimed, award-winning, genre defying solo albums - INFINITA, ESPIRITO, ELEVATION, FULL CIRCLE, TRAVELER, INFINITE CHILL, and 3 MINUTES TO MIDNIGHT- landed high on the contemporary jazz radio charts and produced a Billboard #1 song - "Moonlight Samba" from ESPIRITO.
+Lawson's critically acclaimed, award-winning, genre defying solo albums - INFINITA, ESPIRITO, ELEVATION, FULL CIRCLE, TRAVELER, INFINITE CHILL, 3 MINUTES TO MIDNIGHT. and AIRWAVES: THE GREATEST HITS - landed high on the contemporary jazz radio charts and produced a Billboard #1 song - "Moonlight Samba" from ESPIRITO.
 For two consecutive years, he earned a 1st Place award in the prestigious USA Songwriting Competition.
 He also won three Gold Medals in the Global Music Awards for Instrumentalist, Album, and Top 10 Albums of the Year for his TRAVELER album.
 As a testament to his enduring appeal on radio he was asked to serve as"Celebrity Guest DJ" on Sirius-XM Radio, available to listen to here.

 His albums feature numerous collaborations with artists from around the globe, including Grammy Award winners and nominees like Big Bad Voodoo Daddy, Charlie Bisharat (of Shadowfax), Airto Moreira, Flora Purim, Mads Tolling, Kayhan Kalhor (of the Silk Road Ensemble) and Horacio Hernandez, as well as Billboard #1 charting contemporary jazz masters like 3rd Force and Praful.
 An ever growing cast of eclectic, notable artists continues to expand his world-fusion sound, with musicians such as Buckethead, William Aura (of 3rd Force), and Shahin Shahida (of Shahin & Sepehr) contributing to the mix.